SGPMIL: Sparse Gaussian Process Multiple Instance Learning

 \textbf{(iii) Prediction uncertainty estimation.} Our framework provides calibrated uncertainty estimates by leveraging sampling from the variational posterior, enabling principled uncertainty quantification at the slide level.
 We empirically demonstrate that predictive uncertainty correlates with classification correctness, highlighting its utility in identifying uncertain or failure-prone predictions.
 This makes the model particularly suitable for deployment in safety-critical scenarios, such as medical image processing.

-Extensive experiments across multiple datasets demonstrates on-par bag-level performance on binary classifications tasks, with \textbf{SGPMIL} outperforming leading MIL approaches on multiclass datasets.
+Extensive experiments across multiple datasets demonstrate on-par bag-level performance on binary classification tasks, with \textbf{SGPMIL} outperforming leading MIL approaches on multiclass datasets.
 Furthermore, we provide both intuitive motivation and empirical validation for the hypothesis that the inducing point approach in our MIL formulation captures salient histological morphologies and effectively focuses on task-relevant instances, leading to superior instance-level performance.